Skip To Main Content

 Higher Education & Careers Guidance

-As part of 3-to-1 support at the College, in choosing futures students receive advice and guidance in making well-informed choices about their future education and careers.
-After initial orientation about where in the world to study, and how different university systems work globally, they then meet individually with a Higher Education guidance counsellor who supports them step by step in researching, shortlisting and applying to universities worldwide.
+As part of our 3-to-1 support at the College, all students receive comprehensive advice and guidance to make well-informed choices about their future education and careers.After initial orientation about where in the world to study, and how different university systems work globally, they then meet individually with a Higher Education Guidance Counsellor who supports them step by step in researching, shortlisting and applying to universities worldwide.

 They are coached and given access to our online tools designed to suggest bespoke possibilities for future study all over the globe.
 We use Bridge-U as a platform both for advising students and to manage university applications for some parts of the world.
-This information technology is always a starting point for a dialogue with the Higher Education guidance counsellor, who is widely experienced with knowledge of universities globally.

 Emphasising your IB strengths